 Downtown Charleston is a walkable city that offers easy access to fantastic restaurants, harbor views, and famous landmarks.
-It’s tempting to stay exclusively in beautiful Downtown Charleston during your trip to South Carolina, so trust me on this—you’ll miss the full experience without taking a handful of the best day trips from Charleston, SC.
+It’s tempting to stay exclusively in beautiful Downtown Charleston during your trip to South Carolina, so trust me on this—you’ll miss the whole experience without taking a handful of the best day trips from Charleston, SC.

-Venture just a few miles outside of Downtown Charleston, and you will discover pristine beaches, lush greenery, fascinating museums, historical exhibits, and beautiful southern homes.
+Venture just a few miles outside Downtown Charleston, and you will discover pristine beaches, lush greenery, fascinating museums, historical exhibits, and beautiful southern homes.
 During our trip to Charleston, my favorite memories were our day trips from Downtown Charleston!

 Don’t miss the chance to explore the beautiful Lowcountry during your time in Charleston.
 Here are the five best day trips from Charleston, SC!

 - Location: 40 Patriots Point Rd.
 Mount Pleasant, SC 29464

 - Distance: 5.3 miles from Downtown Charleston